Georgia boy, 6, dies suddenly while taking pictures with baseball teammates

 The condition is found in four to 16 of every 10,000 live births in America, according to Cleveland Clinic data.

-“There was no sign or symptom, which I was told was a major possibility — that it could be an instant heart attack,” Brantley's mother, Megan Bryson, told NBC News on Monday.
+“There was no sign or symptom, which I was told was a major possibility — that it could be an instant heart attack,” Bryson told NBC News on Monday.
 “I never told him or explained it to him,” she said of the heart defect.
 “So, he never thought he was any different from the rest of the kids.”

 “He was just a normal kid, running around town, running around the house,” Bryson, who is a licensed practical nurse, said.